NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Tino (Oni Form).md

   - name: "Items"
     desc: "[[Equipment/Greatclub|+3 Major Striking Kanabo]]"
   - name: "Toughest Teamwork: Catapult Ally"
-    desc: "  **Trigger** An ally using a move action moves within reach of Tino's kanabo\n**Effect** Tino scoops his ally with his kanabo and flings them 30 feet in any direction.
+    desc: "  **Trigger** An ally using a move action moves within reach of Tino's kanabo\n* * *\n\n**Effect** Tino scoops his ally with his kanabo and flings them 30 feet in any direction.
 They can continue any remainder of their movement from their landing location"

 abilities_mid:
   - name: ""